Thecode764/kita/README.md

 # Kita

 Kita is a clean, elegant and simple blog theme for Zola.
+Translated to persian

 This theme is based on Hugo theme [hugo-paper](https://github.com/nanxiaobei/hugo-paper) with some features added.